Ormsby M. Mitchel: Early life and career

-These herculean laborers, arduous as they were, constituted but the advocation of the busy man for, all the time, he carried on his classes, teaching five hours a day from eight until one.
+He carried on with his classes, however, teaching five hours a day from eight until one.
 Each Saturday exhausted his funds and on Monday he had to begin collecting again.
-But, nothing daunted or discouraged the invincible enthusiast, he stuck resolutely to his task until it was done, and in March 1845 he had the satisfaction of hoisting his telescope into place.
+The construction was completed in March 1845, and he hoisted his telescope into place.
 At the time, it was the second-largest refracting telescope in the world.
 There was no salary attached to the office of astronomer in this new observatory and Mitchel supported himself by civil engineering on the route of the Ohio & Mississippi Railroad (Ohio and Mississippi Railway) and by lecturing anywhere and everywhere.
 In 1853, he was elected as a member of the American Philosophical Society.

 For a time, Cincinnati lost his inspirational presence.
-In 1859, Mitchel accepted the position of astronomer of the Dudley Observatory in Albany, New York (a position which he held until 1861), where he continued his pioneering work on the development of telegraphic determination of longitude.
+In 1859, Mitchel accepted the position of astronomer of the Dudley Observatory in Albany, New York, a position which he held until 1861, where he continued his pioneering work on the development of telegraphic determination of longitude.
 Although, he did not wholly relinquish a connection with the one he had built in Cincinnati.

-Mitchel helped establish observatories for the United States Navy and Harvard University.
-He also published, in 1846, the first monthly magazine in the United States devoted specifically to astronomy, the Sidereal Messenger, and other works including The Orbs of Heaven (1848 and later), and Popular Astronomy (1860).
+He published, in 1846, the first monthly magazine in the United States devoted specifically to astronomy, the Sidereal Messenger, and other works including The Orbs of Heaven (1848 and later), and Popular Astronomy (1860).

 When the American Civil War broke out, Mitchel turned soldier.
-He happened to be in New York when the news of the Battle of Fort Sumter came and, being asked to speak at a public meeting, poured out the deep emotions of his fervid soul in a passionate appeal whose eloquence produced an effect like that of the orations or Demosthenes, Cicero, and Burke.
-Men and women wept aloud; the cheering drowned his words and the speech he made has been regarded as worthy to be placed alongside abolitionists Abraham Lincoln, Charles Sumner, Wendell Phillips, and Henry Ward Beecher.

-His previous record and this address procured for Mitchel and high position in the Army and his career as a soldier began.
+He happened to be in New York when the news of the Battle of Fort Sumter came and, being asked to speak at a public meeting, gave an address, which along with his previous record, procured for Mitchel a high position in the Army and his second tour as a soldier began.